muschellij2/translate/README.md

 <!-- badges: end -->

-The goal of translate is to …
+The goal of translate is to allow users to switch easily between translation APIs and packages.

 ## Installation